reujab/linksys/readme.md

 This action returns a list of external storage devices.

 #### `wirelessscheduler/GetWirelessSchedulerSettings`
-This actions returns the hours that wireless access is permitted by parental controls.
+This action returns the hours that wireless access is permitted by parental controls.

 ### Authorized requests
 #### `core/CheckAdminPassword`
-This action valides the password provided with the `X-JNAP-Authorization`.
+This action validates the password provided with the `X-JNAP-Authorization`.

 #### `core/Reboot`
 This action instructs the router to reboot.